 New York will temporarily halt the collection of medical and student debt owed to the State of New York and referred to the Office of the Attorney General for collection

-The CARES Act provides one-time recovery checks of $1,200 for all individuals with adjusted gross income up to $75,000; $112,500 for head of household.
+The CARES Act provided a one-time recovery check of $1,200 for all individuals with adjusted gross income up to $75,000; $112,500 for head of household.
 All married couples, with adjusted gross income up to $150,000 who file a joint return, are eligible for $2,400.
 Those amounts increase by $500 for every child.
 The rebate amount is reduced by $5 for each $100 a taxpayer’s income exceeds the phase-out threshold.
 The amount is completely phased-out for single filers with incomes exceeding $99,000, $136,500 for head of household filers, and $198,000 for joint filers.
 A calculator to estimate your payment can be found here and more details on the payment can be found here.

 Miscellaneous Financial Matters